 IAM-SDDC-SEC-003

-By assigning the Viewer role to an Active Directory group, you can create user accounts that have read-only rights in SDDC Manager.
+By assigning the Viewer role to an Active Directory security group, you can create user accounts that have read-only rights in SDDC Manager.

 • An Active Directory security group must be created before assigning a role.